 In the absence of a contrary agreement, a surviving spouse has certain rights with regard to a deceased spouse's estate.
 As an initial matter, if a person dies intestate (without a Will), the surviving spouse has the primary right to serve as administrator of the deceased spouse's estate.
 This point is not of critical importance, however, since you can resolve this issue simply by preparing a valid Will and naming whomever you like as your executor.

 More importantly, in the absence of a valid premarital agreement, a surviving spouse is entitled to receive a minimum share of a deceased spouse's estate.
-The size of minimum share differs depending upon whether the deceased spouse has surviving children.
-For example, if you married without a premarital agreement and died thereafter without having children, your wife would be entitled to a minimum of one half of your estate.
-If you died leaving two or more surviving children, her share would be reduced to one third of the estate.
+The size of minimum share differs depending upon the length of the marriage.
+For example, if you married without a premarital agreement and died after 15 years of marriage, your wife would be entitled to a minimum of one half of your estate.

 A premarital agreement may modify these property rights in any way desired, including a complete waiver of the right to share in one another's estates.
 Such a complete waiver would not prohibit either of you from making provision for the other in your Will, but would simply mean that you would have the right to choose how much is left to your spouse and in what manner.
 Alternatively, instead of a complete waiver, you could provide for some lesser minimum share of the estate or you could specify that the minimum share could be satisfied with a gift in trust, rather than an outright transfer (which would enable you to control the ultimate disposition of the trust assets after the spouse's death).
 Including such provision in a premarital agreement ensures that your assets pass to your children and grandchildren and that family real estate and business assets remain in the family.